 The progress against achieving improved value for money will be monitored alongside the service performance indicators as improvements in both will all indicate that the system value and efficiency is moving in a positive direction.
 The indicators will need to be viewed as a collective to form a well rounded assessment of direction of travel and will be an important factor in determining whether the elements of this plan that focus on improved efficiency are being achieved.
-The assessment of success will be against the measures in the SEND Partnership Board Performance Dashboard and the Department for Education Deficit Management Plan (Annex 1, to follow).
+The assessment of success will be against the measures in the SEND Futures Plan Key Performance Indicators.